tinaku

 TINAKU is a Te Reo Māori word meaning "to germinate" or "to sprout."

-This series portrays sprouting kūmara (sweet potato, Ipomea batatas), appearing to levitate—drawn toward the sun by their flourishing leaves and reaching sprouts.
+This series portrays sprouting kūmara (sweet potato, Ipomoea batatas), appearing to levitate, drawn toward the sun by their flourishing leaves and reaching sprouts.

 The concept of light as essential for life is the foundation of this series—both literally and metaphorically.
 Without sunlight’s nourishment, the kūmara would never sprout or regenerate.
 Similarly, without being brought into the light, Te Ao Māori and Te Reo Māori could not flourish.
 Even the act of photography itself would be impossible without light.

-As tauiwi (an immigrant), I approach this subject with deep respect, recognizing the hard-won revitalisation of Te Reo Māori as a triumph—one that must be celebrated and nurtured so it may continue to flourish for future generations.
+As a tauiwi (an immigrant), I approach this subject with deep respect, recognising the hard-won revitalisation of Te Reo Māori as a triumph, one that must be celebrated and nurtured so it may continue to flourish for future generations.

 I see the mauri (life force) of the sprouting kūmara as an example of non-human whakapapa—a genealogy tracing its way across the Pacific to Aotearoa, telling a cross-generational story of trade, migration, and settlement that continues today.
 Likewise, the revitalisation of Te Ao Māori and Te Reo Māori is central to the whakapapa of many across Aotearoa, and these stories must be brought into the light and nurtured for future generations.